 Schneider Electric recommends enabling the generation (and therefore, the logging) of Syslog messages for events that have Syslog configured as a notification method.
-To configure notification methods for events, select the Administration tab, the Network menu on the top menu bar, and one of the Event Actions options on the left navigation menu.
+To configure notification methods for events, navigate to Configuration > Logs > Syslogs.
 Use the available functionality to integrate with Syslog.
 Use TCP/IP only for logging.